-The split became official when Prince Sabahattin founded the Ottoman Association of Independence (Osmanlı Hürriyetperveran Cemiyeti) and later, in 1906, the League of Private Initiative and Decentralization (Teşebbüs-i Şahsi ve Adem-i Merkeziyet Cemiyeti).
+The split became official when Prince Sabahattin founded the Ottoman Association of Independence (Osmanlı Hürriyetperveran Cemiyeti) and later, in 1906, the League of Private Initiative and Decentralisation (Teşebbüs-i Şahsi ve Adem-i Merkeziyet Cemiyeti).

 The group in Salonica contacted the émigrés in Paris in 1907.
 It was Ahmed Rıza’s faction rather than Prince Sabahattin’s, which they found closer to themselves.
 The Ottoman Freedom Society merged with Ahmed Rıza’s group under the title of the CUP and the center of Ottoman opposition shifted from Paris to Salonica.

-In the meantime, the CUP was rapidly organizing and becoming a truly revolutionary organization.
+In the meantime, the CUP was rapidly taking shape and becoming a truly revolutionary organisation.
 In the space of just over a year, it established a network branches in 75 Balkan towns, Istanbul and, albeit less successfully, in Anatolia.
 Through successful propaganda, they were recruiting individuals –especially army officers- who were ready to sacrifice themselves for the cause.
 Assassinations were encouraged if the person in question was deemed dangerous for the Committee.

 The CUP had also its rituals, new members were introduced blindfold, with one hand on the holy book of the candidate’s religion, and the other on a revolver or an Ottoman flag.

 On top rested the constitution in the form of a book under a shining sun.
 Pennants reading ‘pen’ and ‘weapon’ hung from spears flanking the right and left sides respectively.
 From beneath each spear jutted a canon.
-Unlike the canon of the Ottoman imperial coat of arms, this pair of cannons was being fired, symbolizing ideological dynamism.
+Unlike the canon of the Ottoman imperial coat of arms, this pair of cannons was being fired, symbolising ideological dynamism.
 In the centre stood a large upturned crescent reading ‘fraternity, freedom, equality’.
 The word ‘justice’ hung above the middle of the crescent.
-Below the crescent snaked a ribbon emblazoned ‘Ottoman Committee of Progress and Union', while at the bottom of the coat of arms, below the ribbon, two clasped hands symbolized mutual understanding among the Ottoman peoples. (Şükrü Hanioğlu describes the organization's coat of arms)
+Below the crescent snaked a ribbon emblazoned ‘Ottoman Committee of Progress and Union', while at the bottom of the coat of arms, below the ribbon, two clasped hands symbolised mutual understanding among the Ottoman peoples. (Şükrü Hanioğlu describes the organisation's emblem)

 The Second Constitutional Period